WE VALUE BEING RIGHT ABOVE BEING FIRST

-Like the other Slow movements, we take time to do things properly.
-Instead of desperately trying to beat Twitter to the punch, we return to the values we all want from journalism – context, analysis and expert opinion.
+Like the other Slow movements such as Slow Food and Slow Travel, we take time to do things properly.
+Instead of desperately trying to beat social media to breaking news stories, we focus on the values we all expect from quality journalism – accuracy, depth, context, analysis and expert opinion.

-Everyone else is sacking journalists, cutting editorial budgets and using generic wire stories to fill in the gaps.
-We’re going the other way, putting every penny from every subscription to Delayed Gratification back into tracking down and publishing amazing stories from journalists on the ground.
+Almost everyone else is sacking journalists, cutting editorial budgets and using generic wire stories to fill in the gaps.
+We’re going the other way, putting every penny from every subscription to Delayed Gratification back into tracking down and publishing amazing stories from journalists and photographers on the ground.
+We don’t carry advertisements in Delayed Gratification, so this truly is reader-funded journalism.

-How often have you been bombarded with a story by the media for several days, only to feel dissatisfied when the news agenda moves on and the story is left incomplete?
-We pick up the pieces after the dust has settled and give you the whole picture.
+How often have you been bombarded with a story by the media for several days, only to feel dissatisfied when the news agenda moves on to the next big story and you never get to discover what happened next?
+We pick up the pieces after the dust has settled so you can read about the medium- and long-term impact of news events.

 Modern news production is filled to the brim with reprinted press releases, kneejerk punditry, advertorial nonsense and churnalism.
 Slow Journalism is an antidote to this: intelligent, curated, non-partisan news coverage designed to inspire and inform.